 Counselling and psychotherapy is a totally confidential service in almost all situations.
 However, it is important to point out that in certain circumstances ethical and legal obligations must be considered, such as the Child Protection Act (protecting the rights and welfare of children and minors).
 The limitations on confidentiality are explained fully in the about section and will be fully explained and discussed with you in the first session.

 In the event of the need to cancel a session I usually ask that you give me 24 hours-notice.
 If you are unable to cancel with less than the agreed period of notice you may be asked to pay a cancellation fee for the missed session which will be agreed upon at your first session.

 Any Counsellor / Psychotherapist practicing on the island of Ireland needs to have completed a full, and accredited, professional training and be associates or accredited members of the main professional associations, mainly the Irish Association of Counselling and Psychotherapy (IACP), Irish Association of Humanistic and Integrative Psychotherapy (IAHIP), or the Psychological Society of Ireland (PSI).
 Alongside this each professional is required to undertake monthly supervision with an accredited supervisor.

-I am a fully accredited member of IACP and have completed and achieved a first-class honours degree in Integrative Counselling and Psychotherapy with The Institute of Integrative Counselling & Psychotherapy.
-I am currently studying and working towards achieving a Masters Degree in Pluralistic Counselling and Psychotherapy.
+I am a fully accredited member of IACP and I have completed and achieved a first-class honours degree in Integrative Counselling and Psychotherapy followed by a Masters Degree in Pluralistic Counselling and Psychotherapy, both with The Institute of Integrative Counselling & Psychotherapy.
 I meet monthly with my supervisor who is fully accredited with IACP.